anger/targeted-password-generator/README.md

 Create a targeted password wordlist with patterns and known information.

-## Info
+## Information

-People often share too much on social media, whether it be their birthday, phone number, or area of birth.
-All of these little pieces of
-Information can add up.
-We can reasonably deduce passwords automatically from information such as:
+On social media, people frequently disclose too much information, including their birthday, phone number, and place of birth.
+These numerous small nuggets of information can pile up.
+Passwords can be reliably inferred automatically from data like:

 * Their own name or a family member's or friend's name
 * Their pet’s name